Function

 • system (str or Cluster) – The system to setup the function and env on.

-• env (str, List[str], or Env, optional) – The environment where the function lives on in the cluster, or the set of requirements necessary to run the function.
+• process (str or Dict, optional) – The process to run the module on, if it’s a Dict, it will be explicitly created with those args. or the set of requirements necessary to run the module.
 (Default: None)

 • name (Optional[str], optional) – Name to give to the function resource, if you wish to rename it.
 (Default: None)